Staff

 In a decision based mostly on my love for bikes and trail running, I moved from Austin to Bentonville with my family in 2021.
 Seeing all people on bikes brings me joy and I whole-heartedly support diversity in the cycling community.
 Instantly captivated by the camaraderie and authenticity of the incredible humans at Grit Fest, I knew I wanted to be a part of making the magic happen.

-Ruthie Parker (she/her)
+Ruthie Parker (she/they)

 Member of the Grit Fest Planning Committee